Azure Service Bus Geo-disaster recovery

 You can enable Availability Zones on new namespaces only, using the Azure portal.
 Service Bus does not support migration of existing namespaces.
 You cannot disable zone redundancy after enabling it on your namespace.

-This section provides additional considerations when using Geo-disaster recovery with namespaces that use private endpoints.
+This section provides more considerations when using Geo-disaster recovery with namespaces that use private endpoints.
 To learn about using private endpoints with Service Bus in general, see Integrate Azure Service Bus with Azure Private Link.

 If you try to create a pairing between a primary namespace with a private endpoint and a secondary namespace without a private endpoint, the pairing will fail.
 The pairing will succeed only if both primary and secondary namespaces have private endpoints.
 We recommend that you use same configurations on the primary and secondary namespaces and on virtual networks in which private endpoints are created.